 - Creditors must leave at least two months’ worth of Social Security income in a bank account.

 There is another caveat when it comes to Social Security benefits garnishment.
 It must be the only money that you deposit into that specific account.
-If you deposit any other funds into the account, banks aren’t legally responsible to know which funds can be garnished.
+If you deposit any other funds into the account, banks aren’t legally responsible for knowing which funds can be garnished.
 The same rule applies if your Social Security check isn’t automatically deposited or put on a prepaid card.
 If you receive a paper check for Social Security and deposit it into your account, then all that money is susceptible to garnishment.